Squib-class torpedo boat: Scorpion

+Wasp

-WaspWasp was commanded by Master's Mate J. W. Matherson and was part of the James River Squadron.
+Wasp was commanded by Master's Mate J. W. Matherson and was part of the James River Squadron.
 She was present at the Battle of Trent's Reach on January 23 and 24.
 During the action, she helped refloat Hornet after the latter vessel ran aground, and unsuccessfully tried to get Scorpion ungrounded, but temporarily ran aground herself.
 Later, she withdrew to the Confederate position at Battery Dantzler.
 Wasp then served as a picket boat for Virginia II.
 She was burned on the night of April 2/3, as the Confederates abandoned Richmond.

+Hornet

-HornetHornet was commanded by Master Samuel P. Blanc.
+Hornet was commanded by Master Samuel P. Blanc.
 On January 23 and 24, 1865, she also took part in the action at Trent's Reach.
 After Scorpion ran aground, Hornet, who had been proceeding towards the ironclad CSS Richmond, encountered her and tried to get her unstuck, but was unable to do so due to the shallowness of the water.
 Hornet then moved upriver towards Battery Dantzler, arriving around the time of daylight.
 On January 27, Hornet collided with the steamer CSS Allison and sank.